wp-plugins/instagram-feed/README.txt

 7. The Instagram Feed plugin Settings pages

 == Changelog ==
+= 1.3.9 =
+* Fix: Fixed an issue where photos wouldn't appear in the Instagram feed if it was initially being hidden inside of a tab or some other element
+* Fix: Fixed an issue where the new image cropping fuction was failing to run on some sites and causing the images to appear as blank

 = 1.3.8 =
 * Fix: If you have uploaded a photo in portrait or landscape then the plugin will now display the square cropped version of the photo in your feed